info201b-2022-spring/final-projects-Subscription_sites/indexR.md

 # Scatter plot
-This plot visualizes the correlation between two variable from our third dataset, each movie's runtime and their corresponding IMDB score.
+This plot visualizes the correlation between two variables from our third dataset, each movie's runtime and their corresponding IMDB score.
+From this plot we can see that there is no correlation as R is equal to -0.038.
+The closer R is to zero, the weaker the linear relationship is.
+We can also see that the p value equates to 0.46 which is much greater tha the significance value of 0.05.